Ph.D. Education: Language, Literacy, and Culture (Expected October 2018)

-“Introduction to Multimodality and My Experience at DMAC.”
+“Introduction to Multimodal Composition.”
 English 259: Composition Studies at San José State University, California.
 November 2012.

 “What is Multimodal Composition and How Can I Use It in My Classroom?”
 Faculty Professional Development and Training, San José State University, California.
 August 2012.

 “Using Facebook Critically in the English Classroom.”
 English 105: Writing in Electronic Environments at San José State University, California.
 February 2012.